 The hose is made of 23 mils of polyolefin and is then enhanced with a steel wire.
 Each 10 foot section can compress into 39 inches with fittings to help you store it when needed.
 The whole hose can stretch up to 20 feet and comes in frustration-free packaging.

-- Includes two 10' RhinoFLEX sewer Hoses with pre-attached bayonet and lug Fittings, translucent elbow with 4-n-1 adapter and Four storage caps
+- Kit Includes: Two 10-foot RhinoFLEX sewer Hoses with pre-attached bayonet and lug fittings, transparent elbow with 4-in-1 adapter and four storage caps

-- Each 10' section compresses to 39"with fittings for storage and the removable 4-in-1 adapter allows you to store the hose in 4" square bumpers
+- Swivel Fittings: For ease of connection .
+Easy to Store: Each 10-foot section compresses to 39-inches with fittings for storage and the removable 4-in-1 adapter allows you to store the hose in 4-inch square bumpers

 3. Best Heavy Duty - Titan Thetford 17902

 The new version of the Thetford Titan is exactly what RV drivers need to help make holding tanks more pleasant.
 It's designed from high-quality materials and features what every RV owner needs to benefit from increased sanitation.

 The proprietary TPE properties can help provide a high degree of puncture and abrasion resistance.
 The Titan excels in extreme temperatures; thus, you won't have to worry if you live in a hot climate.
 The Titan is one of the toughest and longest lasting sewers hoses on the market, and is of great value.

 This sewer hose can stretch up to 20 feet and is designed from high-quality materials.
 It is designed to be easy to mount onto your RV waste outlet and has an extended grip with a universal bayonet mount.
 The kit comes with two 10-foot TPE hoses, which can be connected to each other.